 Mission Statement

-Winsted Area Child Care Center, Inc (WACCC) is determined to provide the highest quality of care for our smallest community members in a safe, nurturing and educational environment.
+Winsted Area Child Care Center, Inc. (WACCC) is determined to provide the highest quality of care for our smallest community members in a safe, nurturing and educational environment.
 Our program is committed to meeting the social and emotional needs of each child.
 We will continuously empower parents to advocate for their children.
 Our hope is to strengthen the family bond by utilizing community resources to support the families of our Center.

 Center Philosophy